 Holly is committed to Widening Participation in Higher Education and has delivered several summer school courses on Media Studies to Year 10 and Year 12 pupils, which aimed to spark their interest in university study.

-Chard, H. (2018) Mainstream Maverick: John Hughes and New Hollywood Cinema.
-Austin: University of Texas Press. [forthcoming]
+Chard, H. (2019) Mainstream Maverick: John Hughes and New Hollywood Cinema.
+Austin: University of Texas Press.
+(Under contract)

 Chard, H. (2017) ‘Macaulay Culkin and Child Stardom in the 1990s’, in Jane O’Connor & John Mercer (eds), Childhood and Celebrity, London: Routledge, pp. 110-121.